Configuration

 3. Click the Actions button and select Add Dynamic Application from the menu.

-1. In the Dynamic Application Alignment window, from the Dynamic Applications field, select the "Mist: API Cache Producer" Dynamic Application.
+1. In the Dynamic Application Alignment window, from the Dynamic Applications field, select the "Mist: Site Discovery" Dynamic Application.

 2. In the Credentials field, select the Juniper: Mist credential you created.